-Optional 1 credit from Worcester State University – $125 due upon initial registration
+Optional 1 graduate credit from Worcester State University - $125, available at the time of course registration

 Online | Facilitated